microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Nexus/README.md

 You can invoke the script with the following environment variables set or passed as arguments, if you didn't set a value the script will prompt for it.

-- `RESOURCE_GROUP` - The resource group in which the AON Undercloud Arc-Connected K8s Cluster resource is located
+- `RESOURCE_GROUP` - The Resource Group in which the AzON Undercloud Arc-Connected K8s Cluster resource is located
-- `CLUSTER_NAME` - The name of the AON Undercloud Arc-Connected K8s Cluster in the Resource Group that will emit the metrics
+- `CLUSTER_NAME` - The name of the AzON Undercloud Arc-Connected K8s Cluster in the Resource Group that will emit the metrics
 - `ACTION_GROUP_IDS` - *Optional* - Comma-separated list of action group resource IDs

 You can run the script from the alert rules folder: